-Caregivers who are making long-term care decisions for their elderly loved ones may be feeling the strain of the pandemic, as the current housing market is unstable.
+Caregivers who are making decisions about long-term care for seniors may be feeling the strain of the pandemic, as the current housing market is unstable.
 While it may seem a tricky time to make the choice to sell their home to pay for long-term care, it’s an important step to helping them get the proper help they need.
 Challenges aside, you can still sell a home right now, as long as you take advantage of technology and resources.

 If it’s time to consider long-term care options for your elderly or disabled loved one, be sure to research the full range of living situations available.
 Assisted living facilities are a great option for seniors who need help with daily tasks, such as taking medications, cooking, cleaning, and bathing.
 If your senior needs more constant medical care or they are in decline, a nursing home may be more appropriate.

 However, if your senior loved one is still able to take care of many daily tasks on their own, an independent senior living community might be right for them.
 Independent senior living can still provide access to important amenities such as medical care while also offering entertainment and dining options in the facility.

 No matter if you choose assisted or independent living, Cadbury Commons has a team of caring and compassionate professionals that you and your senior loved one can trust.
 Amenities for your loved one include opportunities for physical fitness, intellectual and artistic activities, and entertaining special events and trips.

 It may be a difficult subject to broach with your loved one, but selling their home is a key step in helping them transition into a long-term care living situation.
 Once the decision has been made to move, caregivers should help their loved one choose which belongings to keep.
 Much of this will depend on what they can take with them to their new home; some long-term care facilities such as nursing homes have limits on how many personal items each resident can bring.